Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 FAQs

-Employers use the results to understand a candidate’s fit for a particular role or team, aligning natural behavior and cognitive abilities with job requirements.
+Employers use results to understand fit for a role and team, usually alongside interviews, experience, and other screening steps.

 Test Tips